ehilotin/cse15l-lab-reports/labreport3.md

       index2 += 1; // variable updated is now index2 instead of index1
     }
 ```
-This change fixes the issue because before, `index2` would always be less than `list2.size()` and therefore the loop would never end.
+This change fixes the issue because before, `index2` would always be less than `list2.size()`, and therefore the `while` loop would never end.
+With the changes, `index2` is now being updated properly, and the `while` loop now has a way to end.

 # Part 2 - Researching Commands